FatFractal/fyi.scriptauth/README.md

 fyi.scriptauth
 ==============

-FYI - FatFractal uses the Scribe library for Oath1 and Oauth2 support
+FYI - FatFractal uses the Scribe library for Oath 1.0 and OAuth 2.0 support

 This sample code is referenced in the following: